Educational Co-Sponsor: McCoy College of Business Administration at Texas State University.

 San Marcos, TX 78666

-The conference rate is $114 single/ $139 double, plus tax.
-Hotel reservations must be secured by Monday, February 10th.
-After Monday, February 10th, all rooms are subject to availability and a price increase.
+The conference rate is $120 single/$139 double, plus tax.
+Hotel reservations must be secured by Saturday, Feb.
+5. After then, all rooms are subject to availability and a price increase.

-Any reservation not cancelled 72 hours prior to arrival will be subject to one night room and tax cancellation fee.
+Any reservation not cancelled 72 hours prior to arrival will be subject to a one-night-room-and-tax cancellation fee.